beshu-tech/readonlyrest-docs/elasticsearch.md

 **⚠️IMPORTANT** The `filter`and `fields` rules will only affect "read" requests, therefore "write" requests **will not match** because otherwise it would implicitly allow clients to "write" without the filtering restriction.
 For reference, this behaviour is identical to x-pack and search guard.

 **⚠️IMPORTANT** Beginning with version 1.27.0 all ROR internal requests from kibana will not match blocks containing `filter` and/or `fields` rules.
+There requests are used to perform kibana login and dynamic config reload.

 If you want to allow write requests \(i.e. for Kibana sessions\), just duplicate the ACL block, have the first one with `filter` and/or `fields` rule, and the second one without.